orion-pax09/AI_Learning_Assistant_with_Python/README.md

 ## ✨ Features

-1.💬 Interactive CLI Chatbot :- Ask questions directly in your terminal and get real-time responses 2.🤖 Gemini API Integration  :- Uses Google's `google-genai` SDK to communicate with Gemini models 3.🔐 Secure API Key Management :- API keys are stored in a `.env` file, never hardcoded or committed 4.🧑‍🏫 System Prompt Customization :- A tutor-style system instruction guides the AI's tone and teaching approach 5.🛡️ Robust Error Handling :- Graceful `try/except` handling for API and runtime errors 6.🧩 Modular Code Structure :- Organized into clear, reusable components for easy extension
+## ✨ Features

+1. 💬 **Interactive CLI Chatbot**
+   Ask questions directly in your terminal and receive real-time AI responses.

+2. 🤖 **Gemini API Integration**
+   Uses Google's `google-genai` SDK to communicate with Gemini models.

+3. 🔐 **Secure API Key Management**
+   API keys are stored securely in a `.env` file and are never hardcoded or committed to the repository.

+4. 🧑‍🏫 **System Prompt Customization**
+   Includes a tutor-style system prompt that guides the AI's tone and teaching approach.

+5. 🛡️ **Robust Error Handling**
+   Implements `try/except` blocks to gracefully handle API and runtime errors.

+6. 🧩 **Modular Code Structure**
+   Organized into reusable components, making the project easy to maintain and extend.

 ---
 Example interaction: